boboyevum/housing-prices/README.md

-# Project Title
-Exploring Cook County, Chicago, USA housing.
+# Exploring Cook County, Chicago, USA housing.

 ## Description
 This project explores what can be learned from an extensive housing dataset that is embedded in a dense social context in Cook County, Illinois.